 This is what your lipless crankbait will look like after the 3rd coat.

-The expoxy lays down nice and flat and does not effect the action of the bait.
+The epoxy lays down nice and flat and does not affect the action of the bait.

 It’s also clear and does not alter the color of the lure either.

 For more information on how to fish Crankbait Deepwater Bass – Click here!

 The final step is to put back on the split ring and hooks